 - The Comprehensive Preparedness Guide 101, Developing and Maintaining Emergency Operations Plans, is designed to assist planners develop Emergency Operations Plans.
-Continuity planning enables the successful implementation of and EOP during and after an emergency, by ensuring essential functions, services, and visible leadership are readily available when normal operations are disrupted.
+Continuity planning enables the successful implementation of and EOP during and after an emergency, by ensuring essential functions, services and visible leadership are readily available when typical operations are disrupted.

 Chapter 1: Getting Started